COVID-19 advice for the USC community

 - sharing of a closed space with a confirmed case for a prolonged period (e.g. more than 2 hours) in the period extending from 24 hours before onset of symptoms in the confirmed case.

 Information for USC students regarding advice and support during the coronavirus pandemic is now available at the University's dedicated student page.

 Information for USC staff regarding advice and support during the coronavirus pandemic is now available via MyUSC.

 As at 29 October 2020, all domestic travel on USC business is permitted, with the exception of any travel requiring a quarantining period as part of the journey (eg on arrival or on return).
 All domestic travel must be authorised by a member of USC's Executive until further notice.
 This applies to USC staff members as well as to individuals who are not USC staff members but whose travel would be paid or partly paid from USC funds.
 This includes funds relating to research and consultancy contracts held in USC’s name.
-Travel between USC campuses and other USC sites only requires the approval of the relevant cost centre manager.

 The Australian Government advice for all overseas travel is do not travel.
 This reflects the gravity of the international situation arising from the COVID-19 outbreak, the risks to health, and the high likelihood of major travel disruptions.

 USC has suspended all international travel until further notice.
 The global travel situation will be monitored and, if circumstances change, this suspension may be modified, including to allow travel to a limited range of countries.
 This suspension includes travel by individuals who are not USC staff members but whose travel was planned to be paid or partly paid by USC, including trips relating to research and consultancy contracts held in the University’s name.